ernestodecrecchio/Moneye-Money-Manager/README.md

 - [License](#-license)

 ## 📖 About the Project
-**Moneye** is a powerful and intuitive money management app designed to help you take control of your finances effortlessly.
-Track your income and expenses, visualize your spending habits with insightful infographics, and gain a clear understanding of your financial patterns.
-With Moneye, you can make informed decisions to improve your budgeting and achieve your financial goals with ease.
+**Moneye** (1.1.0) is a money management app for tracking income and expenses, setting budgets, and reviewing spending with charts.
+Data stays on device so you can manage your finances offline with privacy in mind.

 <p align="center">Moneye is available on both Apple Store and Play Store</p>
 <p align="center">